 - The motor mount broke, causing the whole blower assembly to drop and hit the housing

-This annoying noise isn’t as serious as the other two, but it needs addressing all the same.
+This loud noise in your furnace isn’t as serious as the other two, but it needs addressing all the same.
 This noise is usually caused by:

 - A loose, slipping, or fraying blower belt.
 This should be adjusted by a technician or replaced if it’s fraying.

 - Shaft bearings that need oil.
 Add lightweight oil to the lubrication port at each end of the shaft.